getodk/docs/odkx-src/xlsx-converter-reference.rst

   * - calculation_name
     - | The name used to reference the calculation in other worksheets.
   * - calculation
-    - | The JavaScriptf forumla to be evaluated.
+    - | The JavaScript formula to be evaluated.

 Each row of the **calculates** page represents a function that can be used elsewhere in the workbook by referencing the individual :th:`calculation_name`.
 The :th:`calculation` column can store any valid JavaScript expression.
 In general,